Tax Return 2021 lodgement time!

-This year has been very different, with unprecendented events of bushfire and COVID-19.
-As restrictions are still in place and the pandemic is continuing, we have made some changes in how we deliver 2020 Tax Returns this year.
-Our office is fully operational, but is running remotely.
+As COVID-19 restrictions continue to be in place and the pandemic is continuing, we are continuing with our remote delivery 2021 Tax Returns this year.
+Our office is fully operational, but continues to run remotely.
 So if you try to visit our office in Kent Street, you will find it closed.
-We are open for business, just via our usual phone number, video conferencing (Zoom) and email.
+We are open for business, just via our usual phone number, video conferencing (Zoom or MS Teams) and email.
 Why travel to do your tax return, when you can do it from the comfort of your own home?

 This quick checklist provides a list of possible items you should consider to ensure your tax return is complete.
 Please review the items and advise your accountant if any apply to you.

 It’s important to know what you can claim and what information you must keep in order to claim a deduction.
-The flyer below gives you a general summary of what home office expenses are allowed.
+This fact sheet gives you a general summary of what home office expenses are allowed.

 Contact us to discuss your personal situation and what you can claim.